MG977/GIS4schools-RS/rs_satelliteimages.rst

 - False colour (:numref:`Fig8_EObrowser`).
 This is the well-know colour composite used to evaluate vegetation biomass and health.
 It uses the near infrared (NIR), red, and green spectral bands, represented as red, green and blue colours respectively:

-	- Vegetation is from dark red to light red;
+	- Vegetation is from dark red to light red,
-	- Urban areas are cyan or tan;
+	- Urban areas are cyan or tan,
-	- Bare soils are from dark brown to light brown;
+	- Bare soils are from dark brown to light brown,
-	- Water is black or dark blue;
+	- Water is black or dark blue,
-	- Snow and ice are cyan or blue;
+	- Snow and ice are cyan or blue,
 	- Wildfires are white (the smoke plume).

 .. _Fig8_EObrowser: